Loading...

 What steps would they need to follow?
 Pause the video here whilst you complete the activity.

-Great Work.
+Great work.

 Let's have a look at a sample answer together.

-We are now moving on to the final part of today's lesson, and you're doing a great job so far, so well done.
+We're now moving on to the final part of today's lesson, and you're doing a great job so far, so well done.

-When converting from decimal to binary, the process is slightly different This time, we work from left to right, and we subtract values rather than adding them.
+This time, we work from left to right and we subtract values rather than adding them.

 We still have our place value table.

-We place a one at that position.
+We place a 1 at that position.

-We then subtract that place value from the original number, which was five.
+We then subtract that place value from the original number, which was 5, so 5 minus 4 is equal to 1.

 When you've reached the end of the table, the conversion is complete.

-So 1 - 1 is 0.
+So, 1 minus 1 is 0.

-Alex said it's a good idea to double check your calculation by doing a quick conversion back into decimal to make sure that it's correct.
+And as Laura has said correctly, "5 in decimal is 101 in binary."
+Alex said, "It's a good idea to double check your calculation by doing a quick conversion back into decimal to make sure that it's correct."
+So, I've placed the 101 into the table and I can do 4 plus 1 is equal to 5.

-Aisha says, this becomes more important with higher numbers, especially if you're in an exam.
+Aisha says, "This becomes more important with higher numbers, especially if you're in an exam."
+Let's check your understanding.

-Did you put A?
+Did you put a?
 Well done, that's correct.

 Let's have a look at another example.